ntx007/ntx-linux-utility-menu/README.md

 - Offline/proxy: `apt-get update` must succeed for upgrades; if blocked, set `http_proxy/https_proxy` or skip update steps (they will now stop early with a hint).
 - Minimal envs: Inode view may be skipped if `df -i` is unsupported; IP listing falls back to `ip addr` or `ifconfig` if `ip` is absent.
 - MariaDB server install assumes a systemd host (not containerized); enable/start may fail inside containers.
+- Speedtest repo helper is pinned to Ubuntu jammy; on other releases it writes jammy entries, so add a distro-appropriate repo if needed.

 ## Troubleshooting 🛠️
 - APT blocked by proxy: set `http_proxy`/`https_proxy` and re-run `apt-get update`; use the APT proxy toggle in System update.